ontousis/load_movement_detection/README.md

 ```
 ### Included Files

-In the accident_detection_src folder there is the python source code, the Dockerfile needed to create the docker image and the config folder, which contains the file with the parameters mentioned above.
-I
+In the accident_detection_src folder there is the python source code and the config folder, which contains the file with the parameters mentioned above.

 For the application to be run from source, some packages will need to be installed with pip, running the following:
 ```
 pip3 install opencv-python-headless numpy minio pymongo PyYAML gpiozero
 ```
 The code was tested using python 3.9.2, however other versions that support these packages are unlikely to cause problems.
+The picamera2 interface that is necessary comes preinstalled for systems released after September 2022.